Sookeyy-12/Sookeyy-12/README.md

 - 🌱 I’m currently learning Python.
 - 👀 I’m looking for some friends who share similar interests.
 - ✔️ 2021 Goals: Learn Python (and more...)
-- ⚡ Fun fact: I love to play guitar.
+- ⚡ Fun fact: I love to play guitar!

 ### Connect with me:
 - Discord: Sookeyy#0465